kolkhis/lab-utils/misc/prolug/study/topics.md

       )
       ```

-- Process Substitution
+- [ ] Process Substitution
     - `<(cmd)`
     - Pretend to be a file

-- Command Grouping
+- [ ] Command Grouping
     - `{ ... }` / `( ... )`
     - Sharing output

-- Error handling
+- [ ] Error handling
     - `trap`

-- Debugging
+- [ ] Debugging
     - `set -x`
     - `printf` / `echo`

-- Backgrounding processes
+- [ ] Backgrounding processes
     - Combining with FIFOs?

-- Bash Programmable Completion
+- [ ] Bash Programmable Completion
     - `complete -A command <smth>`

+- Cron?
+Less "bash" and more "linux in general"
+    - Cron daily runs at 3:14 AM every morning on a linux system.